feklee/rotogamesq/README.md

     tags cannot be positioned with sub pixel accuracy (as of September 2012).
     In these browsers, positions are rounded to pixels and the result is uneven spacing, e.g.: one spacing 2px, another one 3px

+    For similar reasons (possible subpixel positioning issues), the rotation is *not* done using CSS3 transformations.

 Legal